Ten Steps to Stop Procrastination

 Get suggestions on other ways to accomplish your goal or just vent to your partner and let them cheer you on with their support.

 Acknowledge that everyone needs a break.
 Taking a break will give you renewed mental clarity and dedication.
-Schedule your breaks and stick to the schedule.
+Schedule your breaks at the completion of each project and stick to the schedule.

 When it is time to go back to work, GET BACK TO WORK.